odoo/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For auditing and troubleshooting purposes, it is possible to obtain detailed information of an
 invoice number that has been previously sent to the AFIP.
-To retrieve this information, go into
+To retrieve this information, activate the
-:doc:`Developer Mode <../../../../general/developer_mode>`, then go to the
+:ref:`developer mode <developer-mode>`, then go to the :menuselection:`Accounting` menu and click on
-:menuselection:`Accounting` menu and click on the button :guilabel:`Consult Invoice` button in AFIP.
+the button :guilabel:`Consult Invoice` button in AFIP.

 .. image:: argentina/consult-invoice-in-afip.png
    :align: center